 Please see section 3.1 of this document for information on the main criteria for certification.
-For more information on certification, please contact the Passivehaus Insitute at http://passiv.de/en or the Canadian Passive House Institute at http://canphi.ca/
+For more information on certification, please contact the Canadian Passive House Institute at http://canphi.ca/

 7. Contact Information

 If you have a question that is not answered in this document, please contact: passivehouse@vancouver.ca